-Fiber optics is the primary the medium we use to communicate today.
+Fiber optics is the primary medium we use to communicate today.
 For instance, Phones, landline or wireless, the Internet and cable TV all communicate on fiber optic cables.
-Fiber optics carries signals as pulses of light while copper cables carry signals as pulses of electrons.
-Fiber’s advantages over copper result from the physics of transmitting with photons instead of electrons.
-In glass, optical attenuation is much less than the attenuation of electrical signals in copper and much less dependent on signal frequency.
+Fiber optics carry signals as pulses of light while copper cables carry signals as pulses of electrons.
+Fiber’s advantages over the copper result from the physics of transmitting with photons instead of electrons.
+In a glass, optical attenuation is much less than the attenuation of electrical signals in copper and much less dependent on signal frequency.

 We all know that fiber optic transmission is susceptible to interference, making it the only choice for secure communications.
 Unlike copper wires that radiate signals capable of interfering with other electronic equipment, fiber is totally benign.
 Utility companies even run power lines with fibers imbedded in the wires for both communications and network management!
-Although with today’s applications, multimode fiber is used at 100-1000 Mb/s for datacom applications and is capable up to 10 Gb/s.
+Although with today’s applications, multimode fiber is used at 100-1000 Mb/s for datacom applications and is capable of up to 10 Gb/s.
 Single-mode fiber offers virtually unlimited bandwidth, especially with DWDM.
 SC FC patch cord is one type of the fiber patch cord with SC connector on the one end and FC connector on the other end.

 Understanding Fiber Optic Communications